Excel VBA BreakPoint

-In the above image, a red line indicates the Break Point in VBA Excel.
+In the above image, a red line indicates the breakpoint.

 The discovery of the power of VBA comes when we write huge code to execute big projects to get the job done.
-When we write a huge amount of code we need to test those lines of codes to proceed to the next level of coding to make sure our line of code working as per our objective.
+When we write a considerable amount of code, we need to test those lines of codes to proceed to the next level of coding to ensure our line of code is working as per our objective.

-When you test huge of code it takes a lot of time to steps through each line so to run fast to the next level or step of code we can set the breakpoint and test until the breakpoint and proceed from that breakpoint line by line.
-In some cases, without setting the breakpoint we can exit the sub procedure as well.
+When you test huge code, it takes a lot of time to step through each line, so to run fast to the next level or step of code, we can set the breakpoint and test until the breakpoint and proceed from that breakpoint line by line.
+In some cases, without putting the breakpoint, we can exit the subprocedure as well.

-For example, assume you have 100 lines of code and you know for sure your first 25 lines of code is bug-free code.
-But the problem here is when we are testing the code we need to run from the first line of code, we cannot straight run into the 26th line so in these cases we need to set the VBA Break Point and run through first 25 lines of code so quickly.
+For example, assume you have 100 lines of code, and you know for sure your first 25 lines of code is bug-free code.
+But the problem here is when we are testing the code, we need to run from the first line of code, we cannot straight run into the 26th line, so in these cases, we need to set the breakpoint and run through the first 25 lines of code quickly.

-By setting the VBA breaking point you can press F5 key to run the macro code and your execution will be completed until the 26th line and since we applied the breakpoint it will stop there.
-From that line onwards we can debug the code.
+By setting the VBA breaking point, you can press the F5 key to run the macro code, and your execution will be completed until the 26th line, and since we applied the breakpoint, it will stop there.
+From that line onwards, we can debug the code.

 Breakpoints are very easy to add and remove from the line of codes.
-We can apply Excel VBAbreak points in two ways.
+We can apply breakpoints in two ways.

-- Pressing the F9 key by selecting the breakpoint line of code.
+- I am pressing the F9 key by selecting the breakpoint line of code.

 - Click on the left margin of the breakpoint line of code.

-Assume you have huge code something like the below line.
+- Assume you have a considerable code, something like the below line.

-We have many lines of code here.
-Assume you want to set a breakpoint at the 6th line.
+- We have many lines of code here.
+Assume you want to set a breakpoint on the 6th line.
 Place a cursor on the 6th line.

-When you run the code, you can see in the left side until the A5 cell values are inserted.
+When you run the code, you can see on the left side until the A5 cell values are inserted.

-On the right side, we can see the yellow-colored line, it is an indication that line is about to execute that line of code but since we have set the breakpoint there it is paused there only.
+On the right side, we can see the yellow-colored line, it is an indication that the line is about to execute that line of code, but since we have set the breakpoint, it is paused there only.

-Now look at how to set a breakpoint by using “Click on the left margin of the breakpoint line of code”
+Now, look at how to set a breakpoint using “Click on the left margin of the breakpoint line of code.”

-This method also works exactly the same way but applying is different.
+This method also works the same way, but applying is different.

-As we have seen in the above image we needed to set the breakpoint at the 6th line.
-In this method we need to select the particular line of code here, rather we can just click on the left margin side of that particular line of code.
+- As we have seen in the above image, we needed to set the breakpoint on the 6th line.
+In this method, we need to select a particular line of code here.
+Instead, we can click on the left margin side of that specific line of code.